UTDPP1077

 Dean

-Upon review of the ad hoc committee file, the Dean shall append the Dean's recommendation to the file and forward the file to the Committee on Qualifications.
+Upon review of the Review File, the Dean shall append the Dean's recommendation to the Review File and forward the Review File to the Committee on Qualifications.

-The Committee on Qualifications is composed of twelve tenured faculty members, two from each School with the exception of General Studies, appointed by the President with the advice of the Academic Council.
-Normally the Committee should be composed of full professors.
-Administrators above the level of Department Head are not eligible to serve.
+The University Level Vote is conducted by the Committee on Qualifications of Academic Personnel (CQ).
+The composition of CQ is set forth in UTDPP1031.
+Normally, CQ should be composed of full professors.
+Administrators above the level of Department/Program/Area Head are not eligible to serve.
 Recommendations concerning the promotion of Associate Professors to full Professors will be made only by the full Professors on the Committee.
-The Committee is advisory to the Provost and is responsible for certifying that the evidence in the file substantiates the recommendations of the ad hoc committee and the Dean.
+The Committee is advisory to the Provost and is responsible for certifying that the evidence in the file substantiates the recommendations of the above-rank faculty in the DPA unit, DPA Head, PTC and Dean.
 The Committee may not solicit data on its own.
-The Committee on Qualifications forwards the file with its recommendations to the Provost.
+The Committee on Qualifications forwards the Review File with its recommendations to the Provost.
 The report of the Committee on Qualifications should be signed by all committee members present at the discussion of that file.

 Chief Academic Officer

 The Provost is responsible for reviewing all of the files related to faculty promotions, reappointments, and tenure, and for making a recommendation to the President regarding each.
-Before issuing a recommendation for or against promotion of a faculty member to the rank of Associate Professor or Professor, or for tenure, which is contrary to the recommendation of a Dean, the Committee on Qualifications, or the ad hoc committee, the Provost will first meet with the disagreeing Dean or Committee, and explore the reasons in the file leading to their recommendation.
-The Provost’s recommendation to the President must contain a summary of these discussions.
+Before issuing a recommendation for or against promotion of a faculty member to the rank of Associate Professor or Professor, or for tenure, which is contrary to the recommendation of a DPA Head, PTC, Dean, or the Committee on Qualifications, the Provost will first meet with the disagreeing entity and explore the reasons in the file leading to their recommendation.
+The Provost's recommendation to the President must contain a summary of these discussions.

 President